 I’m at this place where I am working out my salvation, trusting in God’s nature even if around me things happen that look contradictory.

 One day this week, I watched a video clip of Jenn Johnson teaching a group of worship leaders.
-She said if we aren’t convinced of the words we are singing then we shouldn’t be singing it until we’ve gotten to the point where we can genuinely confess it.
+She said if we must be convinced of the words we are singing otherwise we shouldn’t be singing it until we’ve gotten to the point where we can genuinely confess it.
 We can’t sing “ you’re a good good father” if deep inside we are second guessing that.
 The thing about confession is that sometimes it takes time to truly confess something.
 You repeat it over and over again until it gets in your heart and becomes real to you.
 God is good regardless of my understanding of His goodness, His gifts are good, they are advantageous even if RIGHT now I don’t fully see that.
 But guess who does see – God!
 He sees everything and is not surprised by our experiences.
 Neither is He surprised by our response.
 If we allow Him, He prepares us for every experience we will ever have.
 All I can say is Thank you Lord for your preparation because otherwise I don’t know where I’d be.

 Like Adam and Eve in the garden He wants us to be naked and unashamed so that He can cover us!
 If we try to cover ourselves we are confessing that we don’t need God.

 Maybe you don’t see how God can work in what you are going through.
 Feeling like there’s no possible way anything good can come from this.
 Or “God if you are this why that….”– you fill in the blank– Whatever it may be that is standing up against who God and His word says He is… let’s take hold of that, release it and refuse to allow ourselves to listen or believe it.
 One thing that has really helped me these past days is Job’s story.
 Reminding me that adversity does not mean God loves me any less.
 Adversity does not mean I have sinned.
 Adversity does not mean God has left me.
-Just like Job I don’t completely know what it means but I know God and what He means : promises, His will, good plans, all things working together for the good, chosen, called, forgiveness, protection, sanctification, goodness, kindness, faithfulness, refuge, shield, His word above His name, healer, all powerful, all knowing, alpha and omega, aleph and bet, peace , solid foundation, river of living water, well of hope, the God that sees, eternal life, justice and strength!
+Just like Job I don’t completely know what it means but I know God and what He means : promises, His will, good plans, all things working together for the good, chosen, called, forgiveness, protection, sanctification, goodness, kindness, faithfulness, refuge, shield, His word above His name, healer, all powerful, all knowing, alpha and omega, aleph and taw, peace , solid foundation, river of living water, well of hope, the God that sees, eternal life, justice and strength!

 I’m learning its not important to know why but knowing WHO.
 The enemy’s goal is to turn our hearts from God because He knows that God will never turn His heart from us.
 We are the ones that leave and desert Him.
 Why?
 Mainly because we feel our experiences do not line up with what we think we should get.
 I wonder if when we focus more on the giver would it change the way we look at what we “ should get”?